chartjs/Chart.js/docs/charts/line.md

 | `pointRotation` | The rotation of the point in degrees.
 | `pointStyle` | Style of the point. [more...](../configuration/elements#point-styles)

+All these values, if `undefined`, fallback first to the dataset options then to the associated [`elements.point.*`](../configuration/elements.md#point-configuration) options.

 ### Line Styling

 The style of the line can be controlled with the following properties: